Skip to main content

 Although the actual turning on and off of water pumps is achieved by using simple relay Tibbits, watering control deserves a separate discussion owing to a number of scheduling options offered by the AppBlocks Platform.
 From CRON-style schedulers for simple hardcoded applications to custom data tables for editable watering protocols to incorporating biofeedback mechanisms, the AppBlocks Platform covers everything one might need to automate this crucial component of growroom automation.

-Flooding / Leakage detection
+Flooding / Leakage Detection

 Complex watering systems installed throughout indoor growing facilities require constant monitoring for leaks.
 Tibbo Project System devices interface to Tibbo-supplied Modbus leakage/flooding detectors and third-party sensors.

-AC Voltage detection
+AC Voltage Detection

 A single power failure at an indoor growing facility may ruin months of work, as many plant species do not survive even a few hours in abnormal conditions.
 This makes the detection and reporting of power failures paramount for indoor agriculture.
 The TPS family includes a voltage detection Tibbit to monitor AC power.